735713038455163/Belly_Button_Biodiversity/README.md

 # Overview of Project

-During the 12th week of the Trilogy University of Toronto Data Analytics & Visualization Bootcamp our Module 12 challenge is to create a written analysis with four key deliverables as follows;
+The challenge is to create a written analysis with four key deliverables as follows;

 Here is the list of deliverables for the analysis of 4 deliverables: